EventStore/documentation/docs/cloud/intro/preview.md

 ## Why Preview?

 At this stage, EventStoreDB Cloud uses the latest available production release of EventStoreDB.
-It is important to understand that as part of the Preview our customers use the **production** version of our product.
+It is important to understand that as part of the Preview our customers use the **production** version of our underlying database product.

 The Preview stage only applies to the managed cloud.
 We consider it production-ready, but it lacks some important features, which we believe are necessary for the generally available (GA) product.